asabuncuoglu13/equitable-ai-cookbook/docs/index.md

 This cookbook is a work-in-progress.
 You can contribute to the development by opening new issues and pull requests on Github.
 ```

 In this cookbook, *equitable AI* refers to a broad term to cover responsible, trustworthy and inclusive AI development.
 These terms also requires establishing other characteristics such as security, privacy, and fairness.
-For example, NIST AI RMF[^airmf] defines *trustworthiness* with seven sub-components (e.g. robustness, security, privacy fairness, etc.), and each subcomponent requires a careful evaluation based on specific use cases.
+For example, NIST AI RMF[^airmf] defines *trustworthiness* with seven sub-components: Safe, secure and resilient, explainable and interpretable, privacy-enhanced, fair with harmful bias managed, valid and reliable, and accountable and transparent.
+Each subcomponent requires a careful evaluation based on specific use cases.
 In this sense, *equitable AI* is a combination of various established research areas.

 ![NIST Trustworthy AI Characteristics](./media/nist-trustworthy.png)